ACF-Projects/bha-pygame-curriculum/readme.md

 This repository contains a variety of assignments and demos to be used by ACF (Applied Computing Foundation) coaches for the BHA (Branksome Hall Asia) summer camp.

-This list is not exhaustive and is sorted by day.

 ## How To Use

 Every folder represents a single day, with comments inside of every file